porres/pd-cyclone/README.md

 -------
 <strong>Building Cyclone:</strong>

-When Fred Jan Kraan forked to his repository and worked on the release of cyclone 0.1-alpha57, the cyclone package has started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
+Since cyclone 0.1-alpha57, the cyclone package started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).

-With this new build system, all you have to do is have the latest pd vanilla installed and type "make" in your compiler to build cyclone for your platform.

 * Compiling with pdlibbuilder